nilsmehlhorn/blog/src/pages/posts/undo-redo/index.md

 towards a must-be one.
 People just expect this type of fault tolerance from any reasonably complex tool.
-Yet, as often in software development, growing user expectations can be surprisingly far from ease of their implementation.
-In this post we'll be looking at how you might go about pulling it off in your next Angular app.
+Yet, as often in software development, growing user expectations can be surprisingly far from ease of their fulfillment.
+In this post we'll be looking at how you might go about pulling off undo-redo in your next Angular app.

 ![undo-redo-feature-concept](undo-redo.png)